IRCAD/sight/modules/core/memory/README.md

 # sight::module::memory

-The namespace sight::module::memory contains services to manage memory and lock objects to prevent dump.
+Contains services to manage memory and lock objects to prevent dump.

 ## Services